syncfusion-content/maui-docs/MAUI/Radial-Menu/Getting-Started.md

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add the SfDataForm to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.RadialMenu`, then install it.
+To add the SfDataForm to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.RadialMenu`, and then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.RadialMenu` in XAML or C# code.